||»Agricultural University Athens (AUA)|

 For details of the assessment analysis methods and the results from this and all study sites see »Impact of promising agricultural management practices.

-As a result of this extended analysis, the both AMPs exemplifying minimum and no tillage and change of grazing intensity level to a sustainable level were selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstrations of recommended agricultural management practices in the study sites).
+As a result of this extended analysis, the both AMPs exemplifying minimum and no tillage and change of grazing intensity level to a sustainable level were selected to demonstrate the positive impact management practice can have on soil quality (see »Demonstration events in the study sites).

 The AMP minimum and no tillage was implemented in olive orchards with the aim of reducing erosion and increasing organic matter content.
 Visual soil assessment shows that AMP has a profound effect on all soil structure indicators compared to the control, with the exception of topsoil compaction (where the results were equal).
 Measured soil properties show that soil organic carbon content under no-till was double that on the control plot.
 Modelling using PESERA suggests that no-till may reduce erosion to 54% of the amount in tilled plots.